Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Removed action handlers, action events and transitions from controller layer.
 * Removed dsl properties for view layer, event listeners and transform objects.
 * Added `expandedSource` and `expandedTarget` properties to relationships for controlling their editing display type in Symfony Forms terminology.
 The `useChecks` property of list fields has been renamed to `expanded` accordingly.
+* The `metaData` extension is deprecated and does not have any effect anymore in the generator.
+If you need meta data create a normal entity for them instead.

 ### Generator changes